sophiagavrila/project-1/README.md

 * Finance managers can log in and view all reimbursement requests and past history for all employees in the company.
 * Finance managers are authorized to approve and deny requests for expense reimbursement.

+#### Tech Stack
+- Java 8
+- Servlets
+- Hibernate
+- PostgreSQL
+- Amazon EC2
+- Docker

 #### Employee User Stories
 - An Employee can login
 - An Employee can view the Employee Homepage
 - An Employee can logout
 - An Employee can submit a reimbursement request
-- An Employee can upload an image of his/her receipt as part of the reimbursement request (extra credit)
+- An Employee can upload an image of his/her receipt as part of the reimbursement request (stretch goal)
 - An Employee can view their pending reimbursement requests
 - An Employee can view their resolved reimbursement requests
 - An Employee can view their information